 - Log in to your cPanel on the hosting’s website.

-- Find an option called Select PHP version or something to that regard.
+- Find an option called Select PHP version or something similar.

 - You can see the current version.
 For example, 7.3.